tersedb/tersedb-hs/README.md

 - `Read` for memberships doesn't require `Read` for recruiter, because they're considered completely different concepts, even though adding an actor to a group modifies it (which would normally imply `Update` for recruiter).
+- Someone could make a private space, an entity within that space, and a version within that entity that has a reference to a currently visible version.
+This would prevent someone who has update access to that referenced version from moving that version, as nobody execpt the referrer has update access to the private referral version.
+This could be seen as a flaw or a feature - one way to get around this (like with github) is that, when someone wants to make their previously public version private via a move, they do so in conjunction with a special actor that has exempt update privilages, solely for the purpose of amending references.

 ## Practical Issues